Anthrecite/bye/README.md

 ### Closing issues and PRs to avoid further harassment.

+**TL;DR: Random nn gets attacked over having a bad client and config issue, copes about it on r/minecraftclients and gets publicly shamed in multiple Discord servers and DMs.**

+I hope you retards dont spam my friends 69 other socials with "TL;DR" because you're clearly braindead.

 ```
 Shouldnt've lost on that HvH!!! - Anthrecite 2022
 ```

-**TL;DR: Random nn gets attacked over having a bad client and config issue, copes about it on r/minecraftclients and gets publicly shamed in multiple Discord servers and DMs.**

 I'm seriously considering suicide, I bet the community would laugh and laugh at me for it because I'm such a mentally frail wimp.
 Idgaf if you decide to friend me to send me "suicide help" resources I know you're laughing so hard irl about this. 🤣